mallahyari/drqa/README.md

 ## Future improvements

+- Streaming feature: The client will get the stream of response as soon as it becomes available.
 - Cache: Adding cache could make the system much more efficient.
 For similar or repeatitive questions, you don't need to generate response/call API as they are stored in the cache
 - UI: Rewriting the UI for better user experience
 - Adding different types of documents for question-answering.
 Currently, you can only use it for PDF files.